Jerry-ya-ya/JackAndBeanstalks/Frontend/src/assets/doc/worklog.md

 - Connection Pooling the PostgreSQL database and updated the .env.example file.

-- Improved and created the design of the website introduction page.
+- Created and improved the design of the website introduction page.

 - Improved the design of the Member page.

+## 2025/08/22 ##
 - Improved the design of the Resendverification page.

+- Created and improved the design of the post-wall page.